What is Spiritual Shadow Work?

 - How is it serving me to play the victim?

-Don’t be afraid to take a good look at yourself and look at your motives and intentions for seeking validation.
+Don’t be afraid to take a good look at your personal shadow, look at your motives and intentions for seeking toxic validation.
+It is only by examining these shadow aspects and looking at your negative traits that you’ll gain more conscious awareness.

-This is the beginning stage of doing spiritual shadow work.
+This is the beginning stage of doing spiritual shadow work and I believe it’s the only way to true spiritual growth.

-You can choose to remain a victim or you can choose to HEAL.
+You can choose to remain a victim and allow your shadow self to rob you of your authentic life or you can choose to HEAL.

 You will only be truly validated when you choose to sincerely accept the hurt and heal your pain.